PLD scientific output

 Using a combination of epitaxial strain engineering and surface termination control, we design and probe ferroelectric heterostructures with user defined polarization configuration.
 The unprecedented degree of freedom brought by this non invasive tool in tracking and controlling polarization is only one possible route towards a novel class of oxide-electronic devices.
 Going beyond proper ferroelectricity, ISHG may be employed to track electronic states, phase transitions and many other functional oxide-heterostructure correlations.

-If you are interested in reading the full article, you can click here.
+If you are interested in reading the full article, please click here.

 Room Temperature Pulsed Laser Deposition of Yttrium Iron Garnet and Annealing in an Argon Atmosphere